fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/11_classes/08_constructors.md

 ## exercise

-TODO - write examples and ask if it compiles
+TODO - write examples and ask if they compile